JDub2789/fend-arcade-game/README.md

 ### Credits
-Udacity - for making the beautiful art in this game and for making the game engine that runs it
+Udacity - for making the beautiful art in this game and for making the game engine that runs it Marc on StackOverflow - for the Math.abs() calculator to help with collision function (https://stackoverflow.com/questions/10368004/if-number-is-between-two-numbers-by-plus-minus-10-addclass)